ma-ahmadi1989/check-servers-time-settings/README.md

 # About this script
-This script gets a list of target machines in a csv format and checks the time settings of each one.
-The result will also be saved in csv under ./result.csv
+This script gets a list of target machines in a CSV format and checks the time settings of each one.
+The result will also be saved in CSV under ./result.csv

 # Requirements
 - SSH access to the target machines from the local machine